 After joining the company in 2002, the opportunity to realize the passion for entertainment spaces that I had cultivated up until then came along.
 At the end of his first year, Yamada was selected to be part of the production team for a haunted house attraction in Hokkaido.

-Yamada: "I was involved in every step of the process, not just concept design the space, props, and ghosts, but also writing the script for lighting, background music, and dialogue, and then giving it concrete form.
+Yamada: "I was involved in every process, from concept design the space, props, and ghost sculptures, to creating the lighting, background music, and dialogue scripts, and then bringing them to life."

-I remember attending the opening of the facility and seeing the children coming out crying in fear, and feeling a definite sense of accomplishment.
-At the time, there were very few entertainment space concept design projects, but I decided to get involved in creating spaces that would entertain people."
+I remember feeling a real sense of accomplishment when I witnessed the facility's opening and saw the children coming out crying in fear.
+At the time, there were hardly any concept design projects for entertainment spaces, but I solidified my resolve to be involved in creating spaces that bring joy to people."

 Another turning point for Yamada was in 2008, his seventh year in the business, when he was in charge of `` Takehiko Inoue's Last Manga Exhibition''.
 Despite facing the difficulties of creating a space based on manga, a lot of dedication was put into creating a space that exceeded fans' expectations.